-If you lived in Guatemala instead of United States, you would:
+If you moved to Guatemala from the United States, you would:

 MAKE 90% LESS MONEY EVERY YEAR